 evolution of security awareness training

 Along the way, training methods themselves have matured.
 In 2004, the dominant paradigm was for annual presentations, either as in-person training sessions or long-form computer-based training.
 Unfortunately, these lengthy, infrequent sessions do not result in good knowledge retention.
+These methods were based on the threats that were common at the time, such as worms that took advantage of systems that weren’t patched and viruses that spread through email attachments.
 A gradual shift toward short, focused training on individual topics represented an improvement, but these trainings were still presented infrequently, which allowed knowledge to dissipate over time.

 Around 2014, security awareness training began shifting toward continuous education and improvement, in which a programme includes ongoing cycles of assessments and training.
+This change happened at the same time as the rise of targeted phishing campaigns and spying by nation-states, which required stronger defences for employees.
 The latest developments have been “just-in-time” and in-context training, which adds the ability to launch training in response to an end-user exhibiting poor cybersecurity behaviour, such as unsafe web browsing.

 Tools for Training End Users